Sir Charles Monro, 1st Baronet: Later life

+In October 1920 he was appointed colonel of the Queen's Royal West Surrey Regiment.
 In May 1921, Monro was created a Baronet, of Bearcrofts in the Shire of Stirling.
-In 1923 Monro was appointed Governor of Gibraltar.
-In 1915, he married Mary O'Hagan, youngest daughter of Thomas O'Hagan, 1st Baron O'Hagan, Lord Chancellor of Ireland, and his second wife Alice Towneley: they had no children.
-Monro died in 1929, his body being buried at Brompton Cemetery in London.
+In September 1923 Monro was appointed governor of Gibraltar.

+In 1915, he married Mary Caroline O'Hagan, youngest daughter of Thomas O'Hagan, 1st Baron O'Hagan, Lord Chancellor of Ireland, and his second wife Alice Towneley: they had no children.

+Mary, Lady Monro, was named a Dame Commander of the Order of the British Empire in 1919.

+Sir Charles Monro died of cancer in December 1929.
+He was buried at Brompton Cemetery in London.